urbit/urbit.org-reloaded/content/docs/arvo/dill/dill.md

 [Scry Reference](/docs/arvo/dill/scry) - The scry endpoints of Dill.

-[Data Types](/docs/arvo/dill/data-types) - Reference documentation of the data types used by Jael.
+[Data Types](/docs/arvo/dill/data-types) - Reference documentation of the data types used by Dill.